 Originally penned and posted on February 29, ARSH 2012.
 The next day Western Rifle Shooters Association reprinted it in full (everyone has full reprint permission – I’m not writing this stuff to exercise my fingers, I’m writing it to be read), and the following comment showed up on the WRSA thread.
 I found it quite humbling.
-Hopefully it encourages folks to read this piece, despite its length.
+Given the events of the past decade – remember how bad we thought things were ten years ago today, and how naive it turns out that we were? – the commenter’s words now carry even more weight.
+Hopefully it encourages folks to read this piece, despite its length. -AB ’22

 “Part 3 of 3 is the most profound insight on why we are where we are in this allegedly Representative Republic that I have encountered in 40 years of deep reading on history and economics.
 In this day of shallow education and shortened attention spans, I never expected to come across anything like the profound insight and clarity she put forth here.
 I submit that the above paragraphs are nothing less than the Unified Field Theory of Western Civilization.
 One of the Founding Fathers said that the system of government they had put together would only work for ‘a moral and religious people.
 They will utterly fail for any other’.
 In a few paragraphs, Ann just explained to us why that is so.
 Yes, it’s depressing, and the successfully and designed outcome of an amoral state education system.
 Well done Ann. -Trivium Pursuit”

 WE ARE THE GOLD.

 If you know how bad the situation is and don’t feel the need to subject yourself to any more of my patented Barnhardt Phillipic and Funeral Dirge for Civilization, take your leave now, because I honestly think that this is the the saddest, most profoundly depressing post I have yet written.

 A few thousand.